near/NEPs/specs/Standards/MultiToken/Core.md

 ## Summary

-A standard interface for a multi token standard that supports fungible, semi-fungible, and tokens of any type, allowing for ownership, transfer, and batch transfer of tokens regardless of specific type.
+A standard interface for a multi token standard that supports fungible, semi-fungible,non-fungible, and tokens of any type, allowing for ownership, transfer, and batch transfer of tokens regardless of specific type.

 ## Motivation